scitran/client/BIDS.md

 ## Brain Imaging Data Structure (BIDS)

-The scitran Matlab client includes a class definition for BIDS (Brain Imaging Data Structure).
-The class constructor is invoked by
+The scitran Matlab client (@scitran) includes a class definition (@bids) for BIDS (Brain Imaging Data Structure).
+The @bids class constructor is invoked by

     thisBIDS = bids(dataDir)

-where dataDir is the directory containing a BIDS formatted directory tree.
+where dataDir is the local directory containing a BIDS formatted directory tree.
 The constructor scans the directory and returns a bids object that contains a listing of all the BIDS directories, meta data files and imaging data files.
 There is a @bids.validate method, and a few other utilities to help you check that the directory is compliant.

 Directory names in the bids object are stored relative to the home of the data directory.